 We use these themes to expand upon existing programmes and develop new activities that contribute to a diverse and inclusive learning and working environment.
 In this, we work together with students, faculties, services, diversity officers and UvA partners.

 Establishing a UvA-wide Diversity Document

-In 2019, the Executive Board discussed the UvA's Diversity Document and how it can be implemented with the academic community in various ways.
-It was discussed within the University Forum and the Senate, and also made available to students and staff for comment on the online platform denkmee.uva.nl.
-The responses to these consultations were incorporated into a document which was submitted to the Central Works Council and the Central Student Council.
+In 2019, the Executive Board discussed the UvA's Diversity Document and how to implement it with the academic community in various ways.
+The University Forum and the Senate discussed it and students and staff could comments on the denkmee.uva.nl platform.
+Responses from these consultations were included into the final document which was sub to the Central Works Council and the Central Student Council and then approved.

 “The Diversity Document describes how we can foster an inclusive learning and working environment where all students and staff members can feel at home and which increases the quality of our education and research and our impact on society.”President of the Executive Board Geert ten Dam

 On Monday, 21 September 2020, the University of Amsterdam and eight other higher education institutions signed the Amsterdam Agreement for diverse, inclusive and socially involved higher education.
 With this agreement, the educational institutions commit to working together towards an inclusive and just society in which there is no room for racism and discrimination.